-At the beginning of the clinical rotation in each laboratory department, each student will have access to a clinical manual that will include a skills lists, schedules, worksheets, and evaluations in Canvas.
-The skills list details the laboratory procedures to be performed.
-Some tests may require a minimal performance standard or only a discussion of the principles and techniques.
+At the beginning of the clinical rotation in each laboratory department, each student will have access to a clinical manual that will include a skills lists, schedules, worksheets, and evaluations

+The skills lists in detail the laboratory procedures to be performed.
 Each student is responsible for having the skills lists signed by the clinical site preceptor once performance has been satisfactorily completed.
-Each student MUST KEEP a logbook and current record of the clinical tests, which they have observed, assisted, or performed.
+Each student MUST KEEP a logbook and current record of the clinical tests, which they have observed, assisted in and/or performed.
 In addition, all attendance must be maintained and signed by the clinical site preceptor on a daily basis.
-Failure to maintain an up-to-date logbook may impact completion of the skills list.
+Failure to maintain an up-to-date logbook may impact your completion of your skills list.

-The skills checklists will be your guideline during the clinical rotation as you are learning clinical and technical skills under the supervision of a clinical site preceptor .
+The skills checklists will be your guideline during the clinical rotation as you are learning clinical and technical skills under the supervision of a clinical site instructor.
 Students must achieve an acceptable level of performance per skill to "pass" a clinical rotation.
 Near the end of each rotation, your clinical competency will be evaluated.
-You will be asked to perform the important skills you have been introduced to and used during the rotation in the clinical laboratory setting.
-Your performance on these competency examinations will impact your grade for the course.
+You will be asked to perform and demonstrate the skills you have been introduced to and used during the rotation in the hospital setting.

 Each student will receive a clinical rotation evaluation by the clinical site instructor(s).
 The student will be evaluated by the clinical instructor on both technical and non-technical performance.
 Both the student and clinical instructor will sign each evaluation.
-A passing grade must be achieved in both areas of the course.
+A rating of "2" or better must be achieved.
 Areas of disagreement may be included on your evaluation sheet and placed in your student file.
 These evaluations will take place on the last day of the rotation.

-Once a rotation and all associated graded items have been completed, the faculty instructor calculates the final grade based on achievement of the clinical performance objectives as stated in the course outlines and, where applicable, the clinical competency examination.
+Once a rotation and all associated graded items have been completed, the clinical instructor calculates the final grade based on achievement of the clinical performance objectives as stated in the course outlines and, where applicable, the clinical competency examination.
 The faculty instructor reviews the forms with you and retains these records in your student file along with the completed skills list.
 These lists are also turned into admission and records as evidence of activity during the clinical rotations.
-Attendance time sheets are submitted to the California Department of Public Health Laboratory Field Services as verification of fulfillment of clinical training hours required by the State of California.
+Attendance time sheets are documented and may be submitted to the California Department of Public Health Laboratory Field Services, upon request, as verification of fulfillment of clinical training hours required by the State of California.

-CRITERIA FOR SUCCESSFUL COMPLETION OF THE MLT PROGRAM
+CRITERIA FOR SUCCESSFUL COMPLETION OF THE CLS PROGRAM

-To successfully complete the MLT Program, trainees must have a complete program transcript, which includes:
+To successfully complete the CLS Program, trainees must have a complete program transcript, which includes:

 - a.
-Documentation of an acceptable level of performance on the coursework and exams given during lecture, student laboratory, and clinical practicum. - b.
-Documentation of an acceptable level of performance on practical examinations and final skills checklists given during student laboratories and clinical practicum. - c.
-Documentation of an acceptable level of professionalism during interaction with coworkers, patients, and other customers of the laboratory (nurses, doctors, administrators). - d.
-Documentation of effective communication skills, productivity, aptitude for problem solving and initiative. - e.
-Documentation (attendance time sheet) that the student is punctual and conforms to the schedule given to him or her by the clinical affiliate and College of the Canyons.
+Documentation of an acceptable level of performance on the exams given during lecture - b.
+Documentation of an acceptable level of performance (rating of 2 or better) on practical examinations and finalskills checklists given during the clinical practicum. - c.
+Documentation of an acceptable level of professionalism (rating of 2 or better) during interaction with co-workers, patients, and other customers of the laboratory (nurses, doctors, administrators). - d.
+Documentation of effective (rating of 2 or better) communication skills, productivity, aptitude for problem solving and initiative. - e.
+Documentation (attendance time sheet) that the student is punctual and conforms to the schedule given to him or her by the clinical affiliate.